Migraine Treatments: Diagnosis and Reducing Pain Steps

 Medications for relief

-• NSAIDs and Analgesics: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, along with analgesics like acetaminophen, are often used for milder migraines.
-However, prolonged use may lead to medication-overuse headaches and gastrointestinal issues.
+• NSAIDs and Analgesics: NSAIDs, such as ibuprofen and naproxen, and analgesics, such as acetaminophen, can be used for milder migraines.
+But, long-term use may lead to headaches and stomach issues.

 Preventive Medications